 - GPA CalculatorHow are you doing?
 How well do you need to do?
 Check out this site!

-- ESF's Academic Support Services offers a variety of workshops to assist you in your academic success.
+- ESF's Academic Success Center offers a variety of workshops to assist you in your academic success.

 - SU’s Tutoring and Study Center offers lots of great stuff about how to study and do better.

 - Instructors at ESF know their stuff, so be sure you do too!
 Instructors expect you to do your own work and properly cite materials used.